 “We enjoyed our stay at Halsway immensely.
 Everything was done to ensure our comfort.
 We look forward to coming back again next year.”
 Butterflies and Moths Study Week

-All our food is freshly cooked using local ingredients by our full-time chefs.
+Our staff will ensure your stay is comfortable.
+All our food is freshly cooked on site using local ingredients by our full-time chefs.
 We can provide whatever you want from welcome tea/coffee on arrival, formal served three course meals, more informal buffet style meals, family friendly menus, great breakfasts, packed lunches for trips out, outdoor barbeques and a proper job west country cream tea.
 We pride ourselves on meeting everyone’s dietary needs and putting together menus and timings to suit you.

 “Great ambience, peaceful surroundings – love it!”
 June Japes

 “Wonderful location, accommodation, food and facilities.
 Everyone was lovely and most helpful” Werca’s Folk

 During your downtime if you want to explore outside the manor there are many places of local interest including – Dunster Castle, NT Selworthy Village, the West Somerset Steam Railway, Hestercombe Gardens, Coleridge Cottage.
 Exmoor is on our doorstep and the coast is just minutes away.
 Folk enthusiasts might enjoy Watchet where Cecil Sharp collected many sea shanties, the ruins of the cottage where folklorist Ruth Tongue lived and the village where William Winter wrote down many fiddle tunes in the early 19th century.
 History is all around you with prehistoric sites on the Quantocks to fossil remains on the beach near Kilve.
 There is plenty to do and inspire you all year round.